-- 5 Provide students with the experience of seeking and securing a position with an employer. - 6 Facilitate independent self-management and proactive interaction in a non-university setting. - 7 Provide a period of practical work experience that will benefit current academic study and longer term career plans. - 8 Enable students to ethically apply their knowledge and skills in the work place, reflect upon their development and effectively evidence and articulate their learning in relevant future settings.
+- 4 Provide students with the experience of seeking and securing a position with an employer. - 5 To provide students with a period of practical experience and the opportunity to develop their workplace skills. - 6 Facilitate independent self-management and proactive interaction in a non-university setting. - 7 Provide a period of practical work experience that will benefit current academic study and longer-term career plans. - 8 Enable students to ethically apply their knowledge and skills in the workplace, reflect upon their development and effectively evidence and articulate their learning in relevant future settings.